-It should be noted that the right to reproduce the text of Statutory Instruments does not extend to the Royal Arms and the Queen's Printer imprints.
+It should be noted that the right to reproduce the text of Statutory Instruments does not extend to the Royal Badge of Wales and the Queen's Printer imprints.

 The text of this Internet version of the Statutory Instrument has been prepared to reflect the text as it was Made.
-The authoritative version is the Queen's Printer copy published by The Stationery Office Limited as the The Sea Fishing (Enforcement of Measures for the Recovery of the Stock of Cod) (Irish Sea) Order 2000, ISBN 0 11 098751 9, £2.00 sterling.
+The authoritative version is the Queen's Printer copy published by The Stationery Office Limited as the The Sea Fishing (Enforcement of Measures for the Recovery of the Stock of Cod) (Irish Sea) (Wales) Order 2000, ISBN 0 11 090055 3, £3.00 sterling.
 For details of how to obtain an official copy see How to obtain The Stationery Office Limited titles.